 The Kimball Arts Festival is a Park City institution, and has been running strong for 50 years.
 It’s reached the status of one of the country’s most revered art festivals, and has become a symbol for supporting and nurturing local art centers around the country.

-The festival is $12 for adults (when purchased online) or $15 at the gate, which goes toward the Kimball Art Center and all its initiatives.
+The cost of admission goes toward the Kimball Art Center and all its initiatives.
 With your ticket, you’ll get access to all three days of the festival which includes:

 The Art Starts Here Gala